-I just purchased my first RV, an '06 Jamboree class C, the dealer said not to run the AC off an extension cord from the house, but to only run it off of the generator.
+I just purchased my first RV, an '06 Jamboree class C; the dealer said not to run the AC off an extension cord from the house but to only run it off of the generator.
 Why would this be necessary?
 I accidentally ran it once, and it seemed to work okay.
 Will this cause any damage?
 Thanks.

-1. First determine if the electrical outlet you are plugging into is 15 or 20 amps.
-If you look at the circuit breaker for that circuit you will see the amperage marked on it.
-A 20 amp circuit will give you a little extra leeway as far as what else you can run in the RV when the AC is on.
+1. First, determine if the electrical outlet you are plugging into is 15 or 20 amps.
+If you look at the circuit breaker for that circuit, you will see the amperage marked on it.
+A 20-amp circuit will give you a little extra leeway as far as what else you can run in the RV when the AC is on.
 Make sure that nothing else is plugged into the circuit you are using.

 3. The ideal situation would be for your RV's 30 amp power cord with the adapter on it being long enough to reach the outlet on the house.
 But if it does not, you are going to need a 25' 10 Gauge Extension Cord.
 You just cannot use any old extension cord.
 If the extension cord is not a heavy enough gauge it can overheat and cause a fire or prevent the proper amount of voltage or amps from reaching your RV, which can damage the AC.
 This is probably what the dealer was referring to.

 Our RV has 50 amp service, but when our RV is at home we use a 50 Amp To 30 Amp Adaptor and use the 30 Amp To 15 Amp 125 Volt Adapter to plug into our house.
 The house receptacle I plug into is only 15 amps, but has no other items plugged into it.
 Even with this connection I am able to run one of the roof Air Conditioners and still use the TV.